openstack-kr/knu_i18n_2025/CONTRIBUTING.md

 #### Step 5.
 Run Validation Code

-By modifying `main.sh` as shown below, you can check how similar the translations produced by the updated prompt are to the reference (`answer.po`) files, allowing you to evaluate whether the prompt generates accurate and reliable translations.
+By running `run.sh` as shown below, you can measure how similar the translations produced by your updated prompt are to the reference (`answer.po`) files.
+This allows you to evaluate whether the prompt generates accurate and reliable translations.

 ```bash
 # Options: